n3times/penta-1000/cli/README.md

-# Pentatronics 1000 CLI app
+# Pentatronics 1000 CLI emulator

-This can be seen as the reference implementation of the Pentatronics 1000.
+This can be seen as a reference implementation for Pentatronics 1000 emulators.

-From this directory, build with **make** and run with **./a.out**.
+Under MacOS, from this directory, build with **make** and run with **./a.out**.

-Note that this has been tested under MacOS only.